wp-plugins/popup-express/readme.txt

 The popup content can be easily edited by making changes on a form.
 There is a an editable field for each piece of content on the popup.
 You don't have to do any coding to make the popup look good.

 The popup time can be controlled from your wordpress admin panel.
-You can also turn the popup of anytime you like unchecking the box that says "enable popup".
+You can also turn the popup off anytime you like by unchecking the box that says "enable popup".

 <a href="http://www.thinklandingpages.com/landingpage/how-to-get-a-double-digit-increase-in-conversions/">Upgrade to Popup Express Pro</a>